dcarra20/Group11-Forfeit/README.md

 ## Starting the application

-Open the folder and open the application by clicking on the HTML file called desktopHome.
+Open the folder "Group11-Forfeit" in Visual Studio Code and open the application by opening a new terminal then enter "npm start"

 ## Using the application